-After 15 years of committed yoga practice and some years of teaching, I felt that my yoga was no longer supporting me personally through particularly challenging times, nor addressing persistent physical niggles that stemmed in part from imbalances in my yoga practice.
+After 15 years of committed yoga practice and some years of teaching, I felt that my yoga was no longer supporting me personally through particularly challenging times, nor addressing persistent physical niggles that stemmed in part from imbalances in my yoga practice and overall movement.

 So from 2015, I started to explore and diversify how I practice and teach to include critical information from movement science, neuroscience, and trauma-informed practices outside of the (increasingly beleaguered) lineage-based yoga traditions.
 I also committed to more meditation practice and explored other mind+body, somatic modalities for wellbeing.

 As a result of this enquiry, as much as what kind of yoga and movement I offer, how I offer it is an important, ongoing learning curve for me.

 The result is these Five Foundations to My Teaching Approach:

 Does your yoga serve you physically long term?